 Without Cannabis I'll likely be dead next year.
 Standard of care has nothing left to offer me, My oncologists hands are tied by FDA approved treatments, and my insurance coverage.
 My insurance certainly isn't being helpful.
 In mid June I needed my regular 6 week bloodwork.
 We decided it was safest to spend the entire pandemic summer in rural Colorado.
 Our insurance pays for my routine bloodwork at home, but not here.
 Apparently I'm not allowed to have terminal cancer while visiting my parents.
 I even asked my nurse navigator to appeal the denial of coverage.
 No go.
 Only emergency services are covered while away from home, and apparently a global pandemic isn't an emergency.
 To state the obvious, by denying my lab work I have to pay $120 out of pocket, twice, but the insurance saves the cost of that same bloodwork I would have had in SB.
 There is no incentive to do the right thing.
 It would be extremely helpful to have bloodwork every 3 weeks, to fine tuning my dosing.
 Since I'm off maintenance treatment insurance denied it and even pushed back against labs every 6 week.
 They are rigid- I have no hope they will support me as I forge ahead with Cannabinoids.
 If I could request my own blood work I would, but despite the fact that it's my blood, my body, my terminal diagnosis, my life I am fighting for, I can't get a blood draw without a doctors request, even if I wanted to pay for it.
 Our health care delivery system is broken.

 I say it again, IF I die of this disease do not say I dies of cancer.
 I died of the suppression of science.
 I died from stigma and racism that removed Cannabis from the pharmacopeia and locked it behind prohibition.
 I died from the intrusion of politics into medicine.
 I died of scientific illiteracy.
 I died because NIDA treats Cannabis as a drug of abuse and only funds studies looking for harm.
 I died because the DEA is drunk on power and addicted to big plush budgets.
 I died because the FDA doesn't have the balls to stand up to the DEA and demand rescheduling. (if my ovaries weren't frozen in a pathology lab in Oxford I'd loan them too you).
 I died because the Endocannabinoid system, despite being the master regulator of our health, is only taught in a handful of medical schools.
 But if I die it was NOT because I didn't do everything I could.
 I spent hours in PubMed, read every relevant paper, listened to every lecture and podcast, pestered leading researchers, tried to sue the DEA, tried to fund my own preclinical science.
-If I survive it will be because I fought hard: against a disease, against stigma, against a rigid health system and against my own government.
-If I survive it will be in spite of the medical system and in spite of my own government.
+If I survive, it will be because I fought hard: against a disease, against stigma, against a rigid health system and against my own government.

-Take a look at the new resources posted on Schedule1movie.com: articles, podcasts and lectures I found helpful in understanding the endocannabinoid system and cancer.
+I hope you will peruse the new resources posted on Schedule1movie.com: articles, podcasts and lectures I found helpful in understanding the endocannabinoid system and cancer.
+I collected, curated and condensed 18 months of internet wanderings.
+I hope these help you get to a better understanding, faster than my journey.
 Thanks to Patrick for updating the website.